Privacy Policy

 • With Your Consent: Apart from the reasons identified above, we may request your permission to share your personal information for a specific purpose.
 We will notify you and request consent before you provide the personal information or before the personal information you have already provided is shared for such purpose.
 You may revoke your consent at any time.

-In the preceding 12 months, we have disclosed the following categories of personal information for a business purpose with the following categories of third parties:
+Sharing information in the preceding 12 months: In the preceding 12 months, we have disclosed the following categories of personal information for a business purpose with the following categories of third parties:

-• We have disclosed your identifiers, internet or other electronic network, billing information, and location information to data analytics providers, operating systems, and other third parties to help us perform services, including maintaining or servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing marketing services, providing analytics services, providing email communications, providing delivery services, and hosting our Website.
+• We have disclosed your identifiers, internet or other electronic network, billing information, and location information to data analytics providers, operating systems, and other third parties to help us perform services, including maintaining or servicing accounts, providing customer service, processing or fulfilling orders and transactions, verifying customer information, processing payments, providing marketing services, providing analytics services, providing email communications, providing delivery services, and hosting our Services.

 • We have disclosed your identifiers, geolocation information, and internet or other electronic network information to data analytics providers to detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, and to identify and repair website errors that impair functionality.

-• We have disclosed your identifiers, internet or other electronic network information, and location information to data analytics providers and operating systems to help us undertake activities to verify or maintain the quality or safety of a service or device that is owned, manufactured, manufactured for, or controlled by us, and to improve, upgrade, or enhance the service or device that is owned, manufactured, manufactured for, or controlled by us.
+• We have disclosed your identifiers, internet or other electronic network information, and location information to data analytics providers and operating systems to help us undertake activities to verify or maintain the quality or safety of a service that is owned, manufactured, manufactured for, or controlled by us, and to improve, upgrade, or enhance the service that is owned, manufactured, manufactured for, or controlled by us.

 • We have disclosed your identifiers, location information, and internet or other electronic network information to data analytics providers and operating systems to undertake internal research for technological development and demonstration.

-In the preceding twelve (12) months, MemberSpace has shared your internet or other electronic network activity information collected via cookies and other tracking technologies with Google, to provide data analytics services.
+Sale of information: In the preceding twelve (12) months, MemberSpace has shared your internet or other electronic network activity information collected via cookies and other tracking technologies with Google, to provide data analytics services.
 In the preceding twelve (12) months, MemberSpace has also shared your internet and website browsing activity with Facebook to customize our advertising and to serve you ads on your social media based on your browsing behavior.
 Such sharing can be deemed a sale under the California Consumer Privacy Act.
 To opt-out of this sharing, please visit Do Not Sell My Personal Information click here

-Security
+4. Security

 We implement and maintain reasonable security procedures and practices appropriate to the nature of the information we store, in order to protect it from unauthorized access, destruction, use, modification, or disclosure.
 We have implemented various policies including, encryption, access, and authentication to guard against unauthorized access to personal information in our systems.